 At SGF, we have tremendous respect for your privacy.
 We do everything possible to make sure you feel as comfortable as possible during your exams and procedures.

-9. Fertility treatment doesn’t stop when you have a positive pregnancy test…but you also will not stay with SGF for 9 months, although you may want to!
+9. Fertility treatment doesn’t stop when you have a positive pregnancy test.

-Patients are often surprised to discover that a positive pregnancy test is not the signal for them to be sent to an OB/GYN.
-Once your embryo transfer is complete, we will continue to monitor your progress for the first 8 weeks of your pregnancy through several beta pregnancy tests (we are checking for at least a 66 percent increase in the beta level at each appointment), along with ultrasounds to detect a heartbeat.
+Patients are often surprised to discover that a positive pregnancy test does not signal the end of their treatment.
+Once your embryo transfer is complete, we will continue to monitor your progress for the first 8 weeks of your pregnancy through several beta pregnancy tests (we are checking for at least a 66% increase in the beta level at each appointment), along with ultrasounds to detect a heartbeat.
 After 8 weeks, patients are referred back to their OB/GYN for the recommended prenatal care.

 Everyone has a unique fertility treatment path, but it’s always comforting to know that other people have experienced similar things, whether they’re awkward, scary, funny, or joyful.
-Our Facebook community is a wonderful way to connect with past and current patients and to share stories, tips, and offer words of hope and encouragement.
+Our social media communities on Facebook and Instagram are wonderful places to connect with past and current patients to share stories and tips as well as offer words of hope and encouragement.